astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 updated DAG instance and must be associated with distinct Binding SID values from those of the existing instance.

-To minimize version churn and both color and label consumption, it is RECOMMENDED that controllers limit the number of concurrently deployed DAG versions for a given Multi-Point-to-Edge (MPTE) tunnel.
-Under normal conditions, only a single active
-DAG version should exist.
+To minimize version churn and both color and label consumption, it is RECOMMENDED that controllers limit the number of concurrently deployed DAG instances for the same tunnel.
+Under normal conditions, only a single active DAG version should exist.
 During transitions, at most two versions (the current and the new one) should be present.
 Color and label values may be reused once globally released.

 The Binding SID associated with a DAG instance MUST remain constant during local optimizations, but MUST change during global optimizations to avoid the risk of routing loops.
-Therefore, in the example above, if a Junction Node is participating in DAG #1, version #1 would be using one binding SID value and version #2 is using another.
+Therefore, in the example above, if a Junction Node is participating in DAG #1, version #1 continues to use one binding SID value and version #2 is using a distinct binding SID value on each Junction node.

 Once all Junction segments are deployed to all Junction nodes, the ingress node is updated with new SID lists referencing the Binding SIDs of the new Junction segments downstream.